 What we service and restore

-We specialize in the servicing of vintage watches including unusual and difficult-to-repair watches.
+We specialize in the servicing of modern and vintage watches including unusual and difficult-to-repair watches.
+We service personal watches you own as well as those we sell.
 We take a comprehensive state-of-the-art best practices approach to watch servicing.
-We provide performance measurements of your watch after service & extensive quality assurance testing.
-Your watch is fully disassembled, parts repaired or replaced as-required, adjusted, optimized, cleaned, & lubricated.
-Disassembly & assembly pictures are provided.
-Just a few examples of the vintage watches we service and repair include Omega, LeCoultre, Universal Geneve (UN), Landeron, Valjoux, IWC, Tissot, Excelsior Park, Lemania, Venus, Gruen, Bulova, Hamilton, Benrus, Vulcain, Elgin, alarm watches, chronographs, military & others.
+We provide performance measurements of your watch before-and-after service & extensive quality assurance testing.
+The movement inside your watch is fully and completely disassembled, parts repaired or replaced as-required, adjusted, optimized, cleaned, & lubricated.
+We clean the case and bracelet ultrasonically and by hand.
+We provide full transparency when servicing your timepiece.
+From estimate through final delivery of your serviced watch, your experience will be process-oriented, well communicated, efficient, and carefully tracked.
+Disassembly & assembly pictures are provided real-time through access to a personalized online portal where you can track the progress of your watch’s servicing and communicate with us.
+We service both wristwatches and pocket watches.
+Just a few examples of the modern and vintage watches we service and repair include Omega, Rolex including vintage Rolex watches, Patek Philippe, Jaeger LeCoultre, Universal Geneve (UN), Breguet, Angelus, Vacheron Constantin, Landeron, Valjoux, IWC, Tissot, Excelsior Park, Lemania, Tag Heuer, Bovet, Audemars Piguet, Cartier, Zenith, Girard-Perragaux, Ulysse Nardin, A. Lange & Sohne, Breitling, Piaget, Venus, Gubelin, Baume & Mercier, Meylan, Eberhard, Doxa, Leonidas, Minerva, Gruen, Bulova, Hamilton, Benrus, Vulcain, Elgin, Seiko including Grand Seiko and King Seiko, Waltham, Wittnauer, alarm watches, chronographs, military & others.
+We service high quality quartz watches.
 We understand the importance, value, and sentimental importance of your watch.
-We will rarely say "no, it can't be repaired."
 We have invested heavily in our skills, comprehensive workshop, and vintage parts inventory.
-We will endeavor to bring your watch back to its former glory.
-You can learn more about our approach to watch servicing, restoration, and repair on this page and see examples of our work in the watches we sell.
+You can learn more about our approach to watch servicing, restoration, and repair on this page and see examples of our work in the watches we sell and in our blog.

-Investment: We have invested heavily to provide you the best possible services leveraging the best of the past and modern techniques and technologies.
+Investment: We have invested heavily to provide you the best possible services leveraging the best of the past and modern tools, techniques, and technologies.

 Innovation: We have worked to innovate and advance the way in which vintage watches and clocks are sold, serviced, repaired, and restored.